partTimeCoder363/partTimeCoder363/README.md

 - 👋 Hi, I’m @partTimeCoder363.
 I'm a 64 year old gentleman living in the United Kingdom.
 Why am I here?
-I was advised by a Doctor that the best way to avoid demetia was to learn another language.
+I was advised by a Doctor that the best way to avoid dementia was to learn another language.
 Spanish, German and French seemed a little too main stream.
 So I chose "Javascript"!!!
 - 👀 I’m interested in learning all aspexts of web development.
 - 🌱 I’m currently trying to get my head around javascript: No easy task as I've discovered!!!